SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/events.md

 ## managing events

+You have 3 players:
+- The element that will receive the events.
+- Events, or announcement in Pharo, subclasses of BlEvent.
+- Event handler.
+Either BlEventHandler, or by subclassing BlEventListener.

 ### simple case for BlElement

 1. use method: {{gtMethod:name=BlElement>>when:do:}}
 2. anEventClass can be a subclass of {{gtClass:name=BlUIEvent}}

+This will use BlEventHandler, and will associate a single block action to an Event.

 ### complex case - reusing event handling logic with BlEventListener

 1. Subclass {{gtClass:name=BlEventListener}} (which is a subclass of {{gtClass:name=BlBasicEventHandler}} and override all method that match specific event you want to catch, for example {{gtMethod:name=BlEventListener>>clickEvent:}}
 2. Add your listener to your BlElement with method: {{gtMethod:name=BlElement>>addEventHandler:}}

+This allow complete flexibility.
+You can define custom behavior and interact with domain model object in a much cleaner way than when using **when:do:** messages.

 ### using event Handler